-- Learning Lab Programs: Classes run 45 minutes and include hands-on activities and animal encounters, followed by a self-guided walk through the tropical Conservatory.
-Classes are offered Tuesdays through Fridays, with sessions beginning at 9:30, 10:30, 11:30, and 12:30.
-Minimum 15 students and maximum 35 students per program.
-Please note that due to space considerations, a maximum of 7 chaperones will be allowed in the Learning Lab.
-Cost: \$5 per student, 1 adult per 5 students allowed at no cost, \$8 per additional adult - Self-Guided Visits: Lead your group through the Butterfly House animal exhibits, tropical Conservatory, and native habitat garden.
+- Programs: Classes run 45 minutes and include hands-on activities and animal encounters, followed by a self-guided walk through the Tropical Conservatory.
+Classes are offered Tuesdays through Fridays, with sessions beginning at 9:30, 10:30 and 11:30 a.m., and 12:30 p.m.
+Minimum 15 students and maximum 30 students per program.
+Cost: \$5 per student, 1 adult per 5 students allowed at no cost, \$8 per additional adult - Self-Guided Visits: Lead your group through the Butterfly House animal exhibits, Tropical Conservatory, and Native Garden.
 Please plan to bring 1 adult for each 5 students.
 Cost: \$4 per student, \$7 per adult.
 Resources to compliment your visit can be found on our website: butterflyhouse.org/schoolprograms - Guided Tours: Have our staff lead you through our facility and gardens, and hear the story of our butterflies.
 Fee: \$6 per student, \$9 per adult